CEAA Constitution & Rules Version 3.5 August 2020

-2.1 The objectives of the Association shall be to further the professional standing of Enforcement Agents and represent those that hold or are studying for a County Court Certificate under ‘The Certification of Enforcement Agents Regulations 2014’ and also Associate Members who are qualified but not certificated.
+2.1 The aims of the Association shall be to further the professional standing of Certificated Enforcement Agents and represent those that hold or are studying for a County Court Certificate under ‘The Certification of Enforcement Agents Regulations 2014’ and also Associate Members who are qualified but not certificated.

 2.2 The Association shall promote education and encourage the sharing of knowledge and experience between its Members.

 2.3 The Association will ensure all information relating to proposed or changes to Enforcement Law is readily available to all Members.

 2.4 The Association shall support these aims by promoting acquaintance and discussion among its Members and liaison with those that legislate Enforcement Law.